 As we have discussed previously, Vietnam has benefited from a high and fairly stable growth rate during the last 30 years.
-With higher inflation and interest rates in its export markets, there are likely to be challenges in the short term, but with strong structural growth drivers firmly in place, the manager expects this to continue.
+With higher inflation and interest rates in its export markets, there are clearly challenges in the short term, but with strong structural growth drivers firmly in place, the manager expects this to continue.
 According to the IMF's most recent World Economic Outlook (April 2023), Vietnam's GDP growth is expected to dip to 5.8% this year, having surged in 2022, but is then expected to average 6.7% a year for the five years through to 2028.
-This might suggest that Vietnam looks set to return to its long-term (30-year) growth trend very quickly.
+Vietnam looks set to return to its long-term (30-year) growth trend very quickly.